What the town offers

 This is Bailieborough

 Bailieborough is one of the highest towns in Ireland, with several scenic lakes locally.
-The town is in Ireland’s Ancient East, within easy reach of several attractions including Bru na Boinne, Lough Crew, the WW1 Trench Experience at Cavan Museum, Killinkere Visitor Farm and Dun an Rí Forest Park.
+The town is within easy reach of several attractions including Bru na Boinne, Lough Crew, the WW1 Trench Experience at Cavan Museum, Killinkere Visitor Farm and Dun an Rí Forest Park.
 Accommodation is available in the Bailie Hotel in the centre of the town and a number of self-catering properties.
 There is food available in the restaurant in the hotel, and nearby cafes and pubs.
 There is good coarse and pike angling in the locality with fishing available in Skeagh Lake and the Town Lake.